jondubois/nombo/README.md

 npm install -g ncombo
 ```

-Once installation is complete, to deploy a new app in the current directory run:
+Once installation is complete, to deploy a new app in the current directory run (replace myapp with your app's name):

 ```bash
 ncombo myapp